 - An overall 2.0 (C) average is required for graduation. - A student must satisfactorily complete 90 credit hours to graduate. - A student must pass the Comparison course, which should be taken during his or her last semester.
-No credits are given for a failing grade. - Graduation occurs only in December and June and MSLAW's graduation ceremony is held in June.
+No credits are given for a failing grade. - Graduation occurs only in December and June and MSLAW's graduation ceremony is held in June. - Exit meeting with MSL's school registrar.

 As students approach law school graduation, it's important to calculate the number of credits you have left to take.
 So that one does not take, and therefore pay for, more than the 90 credits required for graduation, the student may take and pay for one elective course for a fewer number of credits than it is listed for (i.e., take a 3-credit course for 2 credits and pay for 2 credits.
 However, the student is still required to do 3 credits worth of work for the class).
 This applies only to the elective courses.
 All required courses must be taken for the stipulated number of credits.
 If a student intentional chooses to take more than 90 Credits- the student will be charged full tuition This policy is subject to change.
-Please see the Registrar, Rosa Figueiredo, for further details.

-Required Courses: First Year Courses - Full Time Civil Procedure and Conflict Resolution Contracts Criminal Law Criminal Procedure Business Entities & Operations Writing and Legal Research Torts Writing for Lawyers/Writing and Legal Reasoning Required Courses: First Year Courses - Part Time Civil Procedure and Conflict Resolution Contracts Writing and Legal Research Business Entities & Operations Torts Writing for Lawyers/Writing and Legal Reasoning
+Required Courses: First Year Courses - Full Time

+Civil Procedure and Conflict Resolution

+Contracts

+Criminal Law

+Criminal Procedure

+Business Entities & Operations

+Writing and Legal Research

+Torts

+Writing Research and Legal Advocacy

+Required Courses: First Year Courses - Part Time

+Civil Procedure and Conflict Resolution

+Contracts

+Writing and Legal Research

+Business Entities & Operations

+Torts

+Writing Research and Legal Advocacy